Clearlingo Editing and Proofreading

 • If you think the reader will have difficulty remembering what the abbreviation stands for (for example, if it was used many pages ago) or the chapters may be read out of sequence, then spell it out again at first mention in each chapter.

-• If the text has many abbreviations, consider supplying a list of abbreviations.
+• If the text has many abbreviations, consider supplying a list of abbreviations at the beginning of the document.

 • If a document is very heavy with abbreviations, it may be better to only abbreviate the more common terms and leave the rest spelled out.
-This may help aid reading.
+This may improve readability.

 Punctuation